Great is the mystery of faithThe Common Book of Prayer

 My dad didn’t look like someone who dabbled with the devil, he was not like Marlowe’s Doctor Faustus, though he did spend a lot of time in the gas cupboard under the stairs.
 (Nowadays, I see why.
 I could do with a mama cave of my own.)
 Sometimes, my dad would read out his automatic writing and he taught us how to use a pendulum and how to dowse.
 He brought a sense of the mystical to everyday life.

-My mum, who she always felt very holy to me, would roll her eyes at him and go to bed, always blowing a kiss to the statue of the Virgin Mary, which had belonged to her mother and which sat next to a rosary on her dressing table.
+My mum, would roll her eyes at him and go to bed, always blowing a kiss to the statue of the Virgin Mary, which had belonged to her mother and which sat next to a rosary on her dressing table.
 Each in their own way, had their rituals, which is probably why I have long been of the opinion of whatever works to get you through the day, or night, is totally fine by me.
 I could hold your hand if you think it would help, or get two coat hangers and find us some gold (my dad would hide his wedding ring).

 It used to be the Church who handled ritual, but when my mum died, I realised that there was nothing any man in authority could say to me, and no story from the Bible either, which could make me feel better.
 After all, my name is Ruth.
 My mum was the same too, when her mum died, she stopped going to church too.
 She never said exactly why, but now I know, it just seemed irrelevant and time consuming after losing the woman who meant the most to her, but seems to mean the least in society’s and the church’s eyes.
 The church offers very little in the way of comfort.
 Just a peculiar codependent relationship with poor old Jesus, who like the rest of them is up on the wall, after giving his life, far too young.